devsisters/libquic/README.md

 QUIC, a multiplexed stream transport over UDP
 =============================================

-QUIC is an experimental protocol aimed at reducing web latency over that of TCP.
+QUIC is an standardised protocol conforming with [RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000) aimed at reducing web latency over that of TCP.
 On the surface, QUIC is very similar to TCP+TLS+SPDY implemented on UDP.
 Because TCP is implemented in operating system kernels, and middlebox firmware, making significant changes to TCP is next to impossible.
 However, since QUIC is built